henriquehashimoto/ifood_coupon_analysis/readme.md

 #### ENGINEERING FUTURE CHANGELOG

 - **Configuration Management** - Move hardcoded values to configuration files.
 Ex.: URLS dictionary created in `data_extraction.py`.
-This would provide a single source of truth for configuration values
+This would provide a single source of truth for configuration values.
+And connect direct to the company S3 bucket instead of a file
 - **Error Handling and Validation** -  Implement more robust error handling with specific exception types.
 Ex.: if "conversions" variable at `main.py` is listing a column name wrong, this must be treated somehow.
 Usage of Pydantic or Pandera
 - **Logging Enhancements** - Implement structured logging with phisical files as well
 - **Performance Optimization** - Use of pyspark (if moved to a cluster) or duckDB (if stays in single node) on the ETL and `main.py`